 All items of property, plant and equipment are initially recorded at cost.
-Subsequent to recognition, property, plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
+Subsequent to recognition, property, plant and equipment and furniture and fixtures are measured at cost less accumulated depreciation and any accumulated impairment losses.
+The cost includes the costs that are directly attributable to the acquisition, construction or production of a qualifying property, plant and equipment.
 The cost of an item of property, plant and equipment is recognised as an asset if, and only if, it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.